 Walkability & Amenities

-• Short drive to Moraga and Rheem shopping centers
+• Short drive to Moraga Center and Rheem Center shopping (Safeway, Town Bakery Cafe, Rheem Theatre)

 Schools

-• Los Perales Elementary or Camino Pablo Elementary — varies by location
+• Los Perales Elementary or Camino Pablo Elementary (K–5) — assignment varies by address; both are top-rated within the Moraga School District.

 The high school is the main draw.
 Campolindo consistently ranks among the best public high schools in California.